arackcheev/master/blocknetdxSETUP.md

       * Note: Do not manually paste an address into the “from” and “to” fields.
 Select addresses that xbridgep2p has been given by your currency pair wallets.

+---

 ## Problem Diagnosis
-To verify that each wallet is communicating with xbridgep2p make sure the created receive addresses for each wallet is listed in the address book.
+* To verify that each wallet is communicating with xbridge make sure the created receive addresses for each wallet is listed in the address book.
 If this part fails, close your wallets and review their configuration files.

+* If you made changes to any .conf file you need to close and restart that wallet, including Blocknet

-Verify the ports are actually open.
-You may use Command Prompt to do so by typing in “netstat -an” and reviewing the print.
-Check that the ports you specified in the .conf files (8332 for Bitcoin and 8370 for SYS) are open over localhost (127.0.0.1).
+* Verify the ports are actually open.
+You may use Command Prompt to do so by typing in `netstat -an` and reviewing the print.
+Check that the ports you specified in the .conf files (ex: 8332 for Bitcoin) are open over localhost (127.0.0.1).

+* Ensure all .conf files are configured properly.
+These configurations are very case-sensitive.
+Any wrong data entered in them could be causing the issues.

 * Check that no OS-based firewall is blocking communication.
 You may do this through your firewall’s interface.

- * Check the progress of RPC communication in C:\Users\yourusername\AppData\Roaming\blocknet\log
+* Check the xbridge log for any errors in: C:\Users\yourusername\AppData\Roaming\blocknetdx\log

- * Check the progress of CLTV-based coin exchange steps in C:\Users\yourusername\AppData\Roaming\blocknet\log-tx

- * Check on general wallet events in C:\Users\yourusername\AppData\Roaming\walletname\testnet\debug.log
+* Check on general wallet events in C:\Users\yourusername\AppData\Roaming\walletname\debug.log

-## Run as a Service Node
-A “service node” performs the function of collecting and distributing trade fees to the network.
-To run one, it is currently required that your Blocknet wallet holds 5000 BLOCK.
-When you run as a service node, you will receive trade fees on the DX.

-   * Before opening up the xbridge client in exchange mode, you will have to run, fully sync and unlock all wallets that are in the xbridgep2p.conf file.
-You will also need to run a fully synced Blocknet wallet.

-   * Verify there is communication between all wallets as per the above section.

-   * Navigate to the folder where the xbridgep2p client, .conf and .bat files are located.

-   * Either run
-“dx.bat”
-Or, in Command Prompt, run “blocknet.exe --enable-exchange” Or paste “"C:\Program Files\Blocknet DX\blocknet-qt.exe” -enable-exchange” into the application shortcut’s “target” field Or paste enable-exchange=1 into blocknet.conf

-   * This will open up a command window and then a couple seconds later the client loads.

-   * At the top of the client should have “[exchange enabled]” and should display “service node” on the bottom left side.

-   * No transactions can be created in service node mode.
+---

 ## Security Tips
 (With thanks to threepwood)